A future represents a value that will be available at some point in the future

 (optional) a character vector specifying packages to be attached in the R environment evaluating the future.

-If seed
+- seed

-is NULL, then the effect is as with seed = FALSE
+is NULL, then the effect is as withseed = FALSE

-but without the RNG check being performed.
+but without the RNG check being performed.- lazy

 If FALSE (default), the future is resolved eagerly (starting immediately), otherwise not.

-Some types of futures ignore this argument.
+is TRUE (more frequently) or FALSE (less frequently).
+Some types of futures ignore this argument.- earlySignal

 Specified whether conditions should be signaled as soon as possible or not.

-An optional character string label attached to the future.
+A character string label attached to the future.

 Additional named elements of the future.